-Yeah, so it’s pretty full on.
-So if you imagine what’s going on at 21 and 25, when people are,
+Yeah, so it’s pretty full-on.
+So, if you imagine what’s going on at 21 and 25 when people are,

-A little bit of self care is that an understatement?
+A little bit of self-care is that an understatement?

-Later, four years later, our second son came on to the scene.
+Later four years later, our second son came onto the scene.
 And it was just reinforcing.
-It reinforced that what I needed to keep doing was all the stuff that I was doing working hard, you know, not doing a lot of self care, not paying attention to my body doing all those things.
-And then in a property maintenance business, you can really work 18 hours a day if you want to
+It reinforced that I needed to keep doing everything: working hard, not doing a lot of self-care, and not paying attention to my body doing all those things.
+And then, in a property maintenance business, you can work 18 hours a day if you want to

-And although I was on the tools for eight or nine hours a day, then there was a lot of paperwork or that type of thing.
+And although I was on the tools for eight or nine hours a day, there was a lot of paperwork or that type of thing.
 And I was so in my head that in fast forward.
 In February of 2012, I experienced a blood vessel in my brain bursting.

 And when the

-So in your head as you say,
+So, in your head, as you say,

-Oh because you were too busy.
+Oh, because you were too busy.
 Of course,

 Of course.
 Yeah.
 You know, taking care of the necessities.
 Yeah, absolutely.
 Yeah.